 Common Mortgage Mistakes Borrowers Make

-- Failing to check your credit scores in advance
+• Failing to check credit scores in advance

-- Opening new credit cards before applying or during the process
+• Opening new credit cards or other loans before/during the mortgage process

-- Making late mortgage payments or worse, foreclosure/BK
+• Making late mortgage payments or worse, filing foreclosure/BK

-- Not saving enough for a down payment
+• Not saving enough for a down payment and closing costs

-- Not seasoning your assets beforehand in a bank account
+• Not seasoning assets beforehand in a verifiable bank account

 1. Filing Bankruptcy or Being Foreclosed Upon